TimSimpson/basic-sdl2/README.md

 I don't want to get into an argument about whether or not Conan / BinCrafter's decision to do things a certain way is _correct_, as history has shown me it usually is.
 In fact I'd recommend in most cases just using the BinCrafter's packages and moving on.

-But, if they're giving you hell, you can always try these.
+But, if it's being a hurdle in some esoteric situation, you can always try this.

 ## How it works